nulib-labs/ai-file-processor/README.md

 ### Example Usage

-Bash commands shown, but this can also be done via the AWS console.
+Bash commands shown, but this can alternatively be done via the AWS console.

 ```bash
 # Upload files to input bucket